 - The investor’s parents, provided that they have also fulfilled the first requirement.

-The entire CIS procedure from filling the CIS application until receipt of the passport by the investor and the investor’s spouse will take approximately 6 months.
+The entire CIP procedure from filling the CIP application until receipt of the passport by the investor and the investor’s spouse will take approximately 6 months.
 The applications of the minor and adult dependants (including the investor’s parents) of the investor are filed after the issuance of the passport to the investor and the investor’s spouse.

 Government fees for each adult application are approximately EUR 7,738.